Cloudy weather expected in Baku

 By Laman Ismayilova

-Cloudy and rainless weather is expected Baku and Absheron peninsula on January 22.
-It will be in some places.
-Mild southwest wind will blow.
+Cloudy weather is expected in Baku on January 29.
+Light fog will be observed in some places in the morning.
+Mild south-west wind will blow.

-The atmospheric pressure will drop from 770 to 765 mm.
-Relative humidity will be 70-80 percent at night and 50-55 percent during the daytime.
+The atmospheric pressure will drop from 764 to 760 mm mercury column.
+Relative humidity will be 70-80 percent at night and 50-55 percent in the daytime.

-The weather will be mainly rainless in the country's regions .
-Fog is predicted at night and in the morning.
-The west wind will blow and occasionally intensify in some places.
+The weather will be mainly dry in the country's regions.
+It will be foggy at night, and in the morning.
+West wind will intensify in some places.

-The air temperature will range from -3 °C to +2 °C at night, +7-12 °C in the daytime.
-In the mountains, the temperature will vary from -5 to -10 °C at night, 0-3 °C in the daytime.
+The temperature will range from -2 to +3 at night, +8-13 °C in the daytime.
+In the mountains, the temperature will vary from -1 to -6 °C at night, +3-8 °C in the daytime.

 As for the medical-meteorological forecast, the weather will be unfavorable for people sensitive to the weather.